Join Us!

 Meeting of the Minds Black Mountain

 Meet with like-minded individuals interested in discussing our Democratic challenges and how to organize for future wins.
-We encourage elected officials to attend and provide updates.

 Who should attend: Interested Democratic and unaffiliated voters from Black Mountain and surrounding areas.
 Any elected officials are welcome.